lightray22/andromeda-desktop-clients/README.md

 ### Libraries

 - Qt 6.x >= 6.2 LTS
+  - Qt 5.12 is supported on Ubuntu 20.04, only

 ### OS Examples

+Official OS support for the GUI is more narrow than the other targets.
+Reminder, you can configure cmake with `-DWITHOUT_GUI=1`.

+- Ubuntu 20.04: `apt install qtbase5-dev`
 - Ubuntu 22.10: `apt install qt6-base-dev`
+- Arch/Manjaro: `pacman -S qt6-base`
 - Windows: [Qt Framework](https://www.qt.io/download)

 # Development